UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD Robocar ECE & MAE 148/11doc.md

     d.
 Erase the path in memory (which will also reset the origin).

-        i.
-Make sure to reset the origin!!!
-If you didn't need to erase the path in memory you can just
+        Note:  Make sure to reset the origin!!!
+If you didn't need to erase the path in memory you can just go ahead with toggling recording

     e.
 Toggle recording on.